golden-k22/saas_iotwave/README.md

 To install Wave, you'll want to clone or download this repo:

 ```
-git clone https://github.com/thedevdojo/wave.git project_name
+git clone https://github.com/JOTFIRST/saas_iotwave.git project_name
 ```

 Next, we can install Wave with these **4 simple steps**:

 ### 1. Create a New Database

-During the installation we need to use a MySQL database.
+During the installation we need to use a PostgreSQL database.
 You will need to create a new database and save the credentials for the next step.

 ### 2. Copy the `.env.example` file